-If you are an international student from outside the European Union and wish to study in the UK, you are eligible to apply for and receive funding.
+If you are an international student from outside the European Union and wish to study in the UK, you can apply for and receive funding.

 Learn more below about the different financial factors which need to be considered when studying and living in the UK, and don't forget if you are looking for a scholarship, grant or bursary to help fund your studies in the UK, our UK university scholarship search has hundreds of potential opportunities waiting for you.